loopbackio/loopback.io/pages/en/contrib/index.md

 ### Contributing to code

 If you're interested in contributing to the code, be sure to read the [code contribution guidelines](code-contrib.html) first.
-A good place to start is the [list of open issues](https://github.com/strongloop/loopback/issues?q=is%3Aopen+is%3Aissue+label%3A%22Beginner+Friendly%22).
+A good place to start is the [list of open and beginner friendly issues](https://github.com/strongloop/loopback/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner-friendly%22).

 For code donated by community members and other community-led projects, check out the [GitHub StrongLoop Community Org](https://github.com/strongloop-community).